We Analyzed the Future Direction of Alcoa Corporation (AA), Here is What We Found

 AA’s Market Performance

-AA stocks went up by 3.88% for the week, with a monthly drop of -26.19% and a quarterly performance of -8.07%, while its annual performance rate touched -15.62%.
-The volatility ratio for the week stands at 4.71% while the volatility levels for the past 30 days are set at 6.37% for Alcoa Corporation.
-The simple moving average for the period of the last 20 days is -3.35% for AA stocks with a simple moving average of -35.93% for the last 200 days.
+AA stocks went down by -1.69% for the week, with a monthly drop of -11.10% and a quarterly performance of -11.68%, while its annual performance rate touched -21.09%.
+The volatility ratio for the week stands at 7.34% while the volatility levels for the past 30 days are set at 6.58% for Alcoa Corporation.
+The simple moving average for the period of the last 20 days is -0.46% for AA stocks with a simple moving average of -36.32% for the last 200 days.

 Analysts’ Opinion of AA